Itera/java17/README.md

 [SwitchExpressionTest](src/test/java/com/itera/java17/SwitchExpressionTest.java) and
 [ToString](src/main/java/com/itera/java17/ToString.java)

-JDK 17 has switch expressions in releae and also has pattern matching for switch in preview
+JDK 17 has switch expressions in release and also has pattern matching for switch in preview

+* Switch gets new syntax (arrow notation) that makes it an expression rather than a statement
+* Switch expression can therefore return a value
+* When using expression syntax there is no fallthrough to the next case.
-* Switch gets new syntax and can use pattern match (preview) on the case section
+* Switch expression and can use pattern match (this is in preview) on the case section
-* Switch statement can return a value

 ## Records